DavidArayaSanabria/KQL_AKS_Monitoring/README.md

 In KQL you use // to comment lines.

-## Monitor AKS Pods running at the CPU utilization threshold you defined for 15 straight or longer:
+## Monitor AKS Pods running at the CPU utilization threshold you defined for 15 minutes straight or longer:

 ```
 let startDateTime = ago(15m);